PlantBasedTendies/LangChainApps/README.md

 - Leverages an Open Source local LLM*, therefore no OpenAI API Key is necessary (_thus no cost_)
 - Produces custom jokes on the fly \
   \
-  *7B parameter LLM is recommended for this type of exercise.
+  *_7B parameter LLM is recommended for this type of exercise_

 --------